Skip to content

 The delegate [operation] was defined to take two parameters of type [integer] and return a result of the same type.
 Therefore, its instance [op] above is used as such a function.
 Consider the following example:

-' delegate functions
+' delegated functions

 Imports System